Ferroin/Roll35/README.md

 * Automatically roll random spells for scrolls, potions, and wands.
 * Roll random spells, optionally for a specific level, class, or category.
 * Roll random mundane weapons and armor.
+* Roll specific base weapons or armor as magic items.
 * Roll wands or scrolls for a specific class.

 ## Planned Features

 * Automatically roll random spells present in items that store spells.
+* Automatically roll for intelligence/special markings on magic items.
+* Roll for random weather conditions.
 * Roll against arbitrary data tables.
-* Automatically roll for intelligence/special markings on magic items.
 * Respond with embeds containing relevent information about the rolled item, including hyperlinks to relevant reference material.
-* Roll specific base weapons or armor as magic items.
 * Roll dice by themselves.
 * Fetch data on specific items directly without rolling for them randomly.
 * The ability to enable and disable specific items at runtime (with